It'll Be Cool

-It'll Be Cool is the ninth and last full-length album released by indie rock band Silkworm before drummer Michael Dahlquist was killed in a car wreck.
+It'll Be Cool is the ninth and final studio album released by indie rock band Silkworm before drummer Michael Dahlquist was killed in a car wreck.
 Released on September 14, 2004, it was the band's fourth album on Touch and Go Records.
 The album was recorded by Steve Albini.
 Matt Kadane from Bedhead and The New Year played keyboards on the album.